-In the template world of AnQi CMS, dynamically displaying content is the key to building an active and feature-rich website.Whether it is an article list, product display, navigation menu, or image gallery, we need a mechanism to traverse the data set and display each element on the page.It is fortunate that the template engine of Anqi CMS provides an intuitive and easy-to-use loop structure, allowing us to easily achieve this goal.
+In the world of AnQi CMS templates, dynamically displaying content is the key to building an active and feature-rich website.Whether it is an article list, product display, navigation menu, or image gallery, we need a mechanism to traverse the data set and display each element on the page.lucky enough, Anqi CMS's template engine provides an intuitive and easy-to-use loop structure, allowing us to easily achieve this goal.

 {% for item in collection %}